-A record of any boundary setting activity's kept on file.
+A record of any boundary setting activity is kept on individual children's files.

 There are strict guidelines and policy on the use of restraint which staff need to comply with.

 17. Arrangements for Child Protection and to Countering Bullying